The Ultimate In Birding Tours

 RENNELL

 The remote island of Rennell is a World Heritage Site.
-Landing on the rough grass airstrip, we will disturb numbers of Australian White Ibis which are remarkably tame and widespread across the island, behaving almost like farmyard chickens.
-The endemic race pygmaeus (restricted to Rennell and nearby Bellona), is not only smaller than the nominate race birds found 1,500 kms away in Australia but has pink legs and looks and sounds quite different.
+Landing on the rough grass airstrip, we will disturb numbers of Australian White Ibis, which are remarkably tame and widespread across the island, behaving almost like farmyard chickens.
+The endemic race pygmaeus (restricted to Rennell and nearby Bellona), is not only smaller than the nominate race birds found 1,500 kms away in Australia, but has pink legs and looks and sounds quite different.
 It is surely a potential split as Rennell or Pygmy White Ibis.

-The other passerines on Rennell include three Melanesian endemics, Cardinal Myzomela, Fan-tailed Gerygone and Melanesian Flycatcher, as well as Yellow-eyed Cuckooshrike and Island Thrush (the latter a Eurasian Black-bird-like race, found here at sea level).
-As elsewhere in the country, there is very little hunting in the extensive forests and we will see large numbers of the endemic Silver-capped Fruit Dove, as well as Pacific Imperial Pigeon, Mackinlay’s Cuckoo-Dove and Song Parrot.
-Another highlight is the abundance of diminutive Finsch’s Pygmy Parrots, which can be watched nibbling away at the trunks and branches of the roadside trees.
-Other species likely to be seen are Shining Bronze Cuckoo, the elegant Moustached Treeswift and Pacific Kingfisher, whilst this is the only island in the Solomons with resident Brown Goshawks.
+The other passerines on Rennell include three Melanesian endemics, Cardinal Myzomela, Melanesian Flycatcher and Vanikoro Island Thrush (the latter a Eurasian Blackbird-like race, found here at sea level).
+As elsewhere in the country, there is very little hunting in the extensive forests, and we will see large numbers of the endemic Silver-capped Fruit Dove, as well as Pacific Imperial Pigeon, Mackinlay’s Cuckoo-Dove and (Rennell) Song Parrot.

 SANTA CRUZ ISLANDS EXTENSION